grafana/grafana/docs/sources/alerting/unified-alerting/_index.md

 ## Limitations

 - The Grafana alerting system can retrieve rules from all available Prometheus, Loki, and Alertmanager data sources.
 It might not be able to fetch rules from other supported data sources.
-- Our aim is to support the latest two [minor](https://semver.org/) versions of both Prometheus and Alertmanager, older versions might work without any guarantees.
-As an example, if the current Prometheus version is `2.31.1`, we would support `>= 2.29.0`.
+- We aim to support the latest two minor versions of both Prometheus and Alertmanager.
+We cannot guarantee that older versions will work.
+As an example, if the current Prometheus version is `2.31.1`, we support >= `2.29.0`.